Brexit Questions and Answers

 - EU VAT rules continue to apply in NI

-Ongoing discussions on the implementation of trade arrangements
+Ongoing discussions on the Protocol

 SPS refers to sanitary and phytosanitary measures which are designed to protect animal, plant and public health.
 This ensures that food imported, and supplied to consumers and animals, is safe to eat, and free from disease.
 The EU has strict measures to protect its single market and reduce the risk of health threats and diseases being introduced to the market.
 Checks are carried out on agri-food products, live animals, and plants.